 Aim to load up to 1/2-3/4 full to avoid spillage.
 Vegetables reduce down which adds water content to the product so keep this in mind.

 6. Choose the right cut

-Choose meats that are of cheaper cuts while avoid lean meats.
+Choose meats that are of cheaper cuts while avoiding lean meats.
 Any chicken is fine, but when it comes to other cuts of meat, bestrecipes.com.au suggests

 for beef choose

 - Blade steak

 - Neck chops

 - Leg roasts